PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 18:30:14
+Last updated: 2024-04-02 18:30:48
-Random Quote: We can change our lives.
-We can do, have, and be exactly what we wish. - Tony Robbins
+Random Quote: There is nothing on this earth more to be prized than true friendship. - Thomas Aquinas